 Inclusive and equitable decision making is also supported by a National Mechanism for Gender Equality-named the Department of Gender, housed within the Ministry of Education, Innovation, and Gender Relations.
 The Department of Gender has the responsibility for other cross-cutting processes, including SDG coordination and Climate Change.
 The structure of the mechanism includes the Permanent Secretary as "the administrative head of the Department with the Director of Gender as the Chief Executive Officer.
-The Department comprises two units: a Gender Relations Unit (GRU) with responsibility for Communication and Gender-based Violence Prevention and Intervention; and a Gender Policy and Mainstreaming Unit (GPMU) with responsibility for intersectional gender analyses, gender mainstreaming, monitoring gender-Equality Policy Statement Draft January 2021)
+The Department comprises two units: a Gender Relations Unit (GRU) with responsibility for Communication and Gender-based Violence Prevention and Intervention; and a Gender Policy and Mainstreaming Unit (GPMU) with responsibility for intersectional gender analyses, gender mainstreaming, monitoring gender-responsive measures (including legal reform) and reporting".
+(Saint Lucia National Gender Equality Policy Statement Draft January 2021)